mohitsingh316/kir-odoo/README.md

 ## Contact

-For any questions or issues, please contact [your-email@example.com].
+For any questions or issues, please contact [mohitsingh79897@gmail.com].

 Thank you for using kir-odoo!
 For more information, visit the [repository](https://github.com/mohitsingh316/kir-odoo).
 ```

-Feel free to customize the email address and any other details to fit your specific needs.